Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: PURE MULTIQUBIT STATES WITH AN ACCELERATING QUBIT

-The negative values of this AR $ q $-conditional entropy $S^{\text{GHZ}_2}_q(A|R)$ characterize the non-separability between Alice's qubit and Rob's mode in region I of the Rindler spacetime.
-As the above expression contains summations running upto infinity, we have to evaluate $S^{\text{GHZ}_2}_q(A|R)$ numerically to study its behaviors with respect to state parameter, acceleration parameter $r$ and parameter $q$.
+The negative values of this AR $ q $-conditional entropy $S^{\text{GHZ}_2}_q(A|R)$ characterize the non-separability between Alice's qubit and Rob's mode in the region I of the Rindler spacetime.
+As the above expression contains summations running up to infinity, we have to evaluate $S^{\text{GHZ}_2}_q(A|R)$ numerically to study its behaviors with respect to the state parameter, acceleration parameter $r$, and parameter $q$.